Completers

 private List<String> commandNames;Shell Completion Script Generation

-Aesh can generate completion scripts for bash, zsh, and fish shells.
+Aesh can generate completion scripts for bash, zsh, fish, and PowerShell (pwsh) shells.
 Everything works automatically with the standard AeshRuntimeRunner pattern — no manual flag handling required.

 Quick Start